rickyfelix19/webdevlibr/README.md

 <h2>Assumption<a name="assume"></a></h2>

-It is important that this needs to be address.
-Learning everything in this repo will absolutely not make you a brilliant programmer out of nowhere.
-This are mostly notes, just because you have this and went through all of this , doesn't mean you'll suddenly become a [Unicorn](https://easternpeak.com/blog/3-in-1-developer-a-jack-of-all-trades-or-a-unicorn/).
-The only way possible to be an expert in a certain field is to work on a project, whether it is small or big.
-Here are some example that you can use:
+It is important to make an assumption of this repo.

+For starters, learning everything in this repo will absolutely not make you a brilliant programmer out of nowhere.
+These are mostly notes; just because you have this and went through all of this doesn't make you a [Unicorn](https://easternpeak.com/blog/3-in-1-developer-a-jack-of-all-trades-or-a-unicorn/).
+The only way to be an expert in a particular field of work is to start on a project, whether small or big.
+Here are some examples that you can use:

 - Build a simple login and logout website (webdev)
 - Make a simple CRUD website (full stack)